-After completing the previous step, a notification banner will come up saying that the installation has been completed.
+After completing the previous step, a notification banner will appear.

 Step 14: First login to your WordPress website

-There are a couple of things you need to do to make your website look and behave the way you want it to be.
+There are a couple of things you need to do to make your website look and behave the way you want.

 Step 15: Remove unwanted pre-installed plugins